GoSHIFT Service FAQ

 Step 3: Hire drivers.
 If you have not hired enough drivers, go ahead and hire more drivers.
 Here is how to hire more Runners.

 It can take minutes to hours.
-Usually it takes less and less time to find your the right Runners.
+Usually, it takes less and less time to find the right Runners.
 The system learns and matches the Runners that will be suitable for your shifts.

 If it is your first shift, it usually takes longer.
 You can also expect a call from the support team to confirm all details and requirements before any Runners are allocated.
 This is to make sure all the expectations are going to be met.

-Please use the "Hiring tier" as much as you can once you have had some experiences with a driver.
+Please use the "Hiring tier" as much as you can once you have had some experience with a driver.
 This will help the system to learn and fasten the hiring process.

 Q. Can I choose Runners?

 It is helpful to use the "Hiring Tier".
-There are 5 tiers which you can place the Runners that you have worked with on to.
+There are 5 tiers on which you can place the Runners that you have worked.
 The higher they are on the tier, the quicker they will receive notifications for your shifts.
-They have the opportunity to react to the notifications than anyone else.
+They have the opportunity to react to the notifications more than anyone else.
 If nothing is done, the notifications will be broadcasted to the following tiers and a broader Runner community.

 You can also invite the Runners that you really like.
 Here is how to invite your favourite Runners to take your shifts

-Having said above, there are occassions that there are not enough Runners due to locations and time requirements.
+Having said above, there are occasions that there are not enough Runners due to locations and time requirements.
 You will be kept in the loop on what is going on.
-Our support team will call you to discuss for alternative options.
+Our support team will call you to discuss alternative options.
 Please keep your contact line open for calls.

 If you are getting anxious, please feel free to use the live chat for support or call our support line.

-Also, an allocated Runner may cancel due to their personal reason.
-In those cases, system will approve the Runners on the waiting list of your shift and broadcast your shift to the Runner community immediately.
+Also, an allocated Runner may cancel due to personal reasons.
+In those cases, the system will approve the Runners on the waiting list of your shift and broadcast your shift to the Runner community immediately.
 Rest assured, we will find out a backup Runner as soon as we can.